-FlexiClean clean feed provides a second program output per ME that is derived from a different point in the video layering than the standard program output.
-The clean feed can be set to come before any key in the video layering for an ME.
+FlexiClean clean feed provides a second program output that is derived from a different point in the video layering than the standard program output.
+The clean feed can be set to come before any key in the video layering for the ME.
 This allows you to remove particular keys without affecting the primary program output.

-Figure 18: Possible Clean Feed Points
+Figure 13: Possible Clean Feed Points